Medically reviewed on February 15, 2017

 In most cases, these symptoms are not caused by cancer.
 However, it is important to see a doctor if you or your child experience any of them.

 Diagnosis usually begins with a physical exam.
 Your doctor will check for swollen lymph nodes and organs throughout your body.
+The exam will include an evaluation of the abdomen looking for the presence of an enlarged spleen, located on the left upper side of the abdomen.
 He or she will look for general signs of disease.
 You will be asked about your health habits and past illnesses and treatments, too.

 The following tests may be done to confirm a diagnosis of non-Hodgkin lymphoma: